 DataGrip features robust, fast, and flexible static code analysis.
 It detects syntax errors, suggests corrections and improvements.

 DataGrip performs code analysis by applying inspections to your code.
-Code inspections exist for SQL, HTML, JSON, XML, and other supported languages.
+Code inspections work for SQL, HTML, JSON, XML, and other supported languages.

 DataGrip's code analysis is configurable.
 You can enable or disable each code inspection and change its severity, create profiles with custom sets of inspections, apply inspections differently in different scopes, suppress inspections in specific pieces of code, and more.